Dimitris-Klis/TimeyCells/README.md

 ### Creating Events:
 Events have 5 properties:
 - **Name:** The name of the event.
-- **Info1:** Meant for extra details like the place in which the event will happen, or the name of the person organizing the event.
-- **Info2:** Also meant for extra details.
+- **Info1 & Info2:** Optional fields you can use to store extra information about the event — like the location, instructor name, or any other notes you find useful.
 - **Event Type:** Meant to categorize your event, which helps with figuring out how important the lesson/event is.
 - **Favourite:** A simple toggle to classify an event as something you really enjoy.<br/>
 ![06  Event Creation 15fps](https://github.com/user-attachments/assets/f7e6c000-fd54-4118-a73d-d1ffc7c583f7)